jeffThompson/CreativeProgramming1/Week11_FinalProject/README.md

 ### CODE EXAMPLES/VIDEOS
-None for this assignment, though we'll talk about object-oriented programming after Thanksgiving (see the `Bonus` folder for that code)
+None for this assignment, though we'll talk about object-oriented programming after Thanksgiving (see the [`Week12_ObjectOrientedProgramming` folder](https://github.com/jeffThompson/CreativeProgramming1/tree/master/Week12_ObjectOrientedProgramming) for that code)

 ### DELIVERABLES